Jazz Chisholm Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.5 K/9, the seventh-best in the league.
+- The 8.8 strikeouts per nine innings compiled by the Cubs pitching staff ranks 16th in the league.

-- The Cubs have a 3.50 team ERA that ranks eighth across all MLB pitching staffs.
+- The Cubs have a 3.36 team ERA that ranks fourth across all MLB pitching staffs.

-- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to surrender the third-fewest home runs in baseball (26 total, 0.8 per game).

-- Steele makes the start for the Cubs, his sixth of the season.
-He is 4-0 with a 1.19 ERA and 29 strikeouts in 30 1/3 innings pitched.
+- Smyly (3-1 with a 2.83 ERA and 29 strikeouts in 35 2/3 innings pitched) gets the start for the Cubs, his seventh of the season.

-- His last time out came on Tuesday against the San Diego Padres, when the lefty threw 5 1/3 scoreless innings while giving up three hits.
+- The lefty last pitched on Monday against the Washington Nationals, when he went seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.